w3c/svgwg/master/animate.md

 <p>SVG supports the ability to change vector graphics over time,
 to create animated effects.
-SVG content can be animated in the following ways:</p>
+SVG content can be animated in the following ways:

 <ul>
   <li>Using SVG's <a href="https://svgwg.org/specs/animations/">animation elements</a>